Trump? Clinton? Many young Americans prefer giant meteor, poll finds

 In national polls surveying the whole population, Clinton is leading Trump, but not by nearly as much.

 The poll, conducted Oct.
-10-13, intentionally included a large number of people seen as unlikely to vote, with just 680 described as likely overs.
+10-13, intentionally included a large number of people seen as unlikely to vote, with just 680 described as likely voters.
 It had a margin of error of 3.2 percent.

 (Reporting by Scott Malone; Additional reporting by Amy Tennery in New York; Editing by Frances Kerry)